What is a Price Quote?

 2. Get Clarity on the Requirements and Deliverables

 Before drafting a quote, ensure you have a comprehensive understanding of what the client needs.
-This clarity helps in tailoring your quote to their specific requirements, increasing the likelihood of acceptance.
+This clearness helps in tailoring your quote to their certain requirements, increasing the likelihood of acceptance.
 A detailed breakdown of services or products, with clear explanations, helps prevent future confusion and sets clear expectations.

 3. Issue a Privacy Notice Statement